src-its/ca-web/content/django_project-initialization.md

     - Set its values appropriately for the database you are working with.

-1. Define your settings as the default:
+1. Return to your user's home directory and define your settings as the default:

+        (src-its) ~/django-ca $ cd
         (src-its) ~/django-ca $ echo 'export DJANGO_SETTINGS_MODULE=core.settings.ca' >> ~/.virtualenvs/ca-web/bin/postactivate

    **NOTE:** This command may need editing for your particular set-up.
 It adds the assignment of the DJANGO_SETTINGS_MODULE to the python module responsible for supplying the django settings.

 1. alias django into your `~/.bashrc`

-        `alias django='django-admin.py'`)
+        alias django='django-admin.py'

 1. log out and back into your virtual environment in order to ensure that the alias takes effect: